Discreteness Effects in the Post-Reconstruction Galaxy Power Spectrum: Discussion and Conclusions

 We have provided a discrete representation of the density fluctuations in the post-reconstruction galaxy distribution and calculated the associated power spectrum.
 Furthermore, we have demonstrated that the differences in the power spectrum before and after reconstruction can be described using higher-order statistics such as the bispectrum and trispectrum, in addition to the combination of the pre-reconstruction power spectra.
 These correction terms include shot-noise terms arising from discrete effects specific to the reconstruction.
 At the 1-loop level, contributions from the trispectrum can be ignored, yielding two types of terms in the post-reconstruction 1-loop power spectrum: one derived from the product of the pre-reconstruction power spectrum and another based on the bispectrum.

-The shot noise term appears with the Gaussian filtering function, $W_{\rm G}(pR_{\rm s}) = \exp\left( -p^2R_{\rm s}^2/2 \right)$, introduced for reconstruction.
-This implies that if the smoothing scale $R_{\rm s}$ is zero, the shape of the post-reconstruction power spectrum is predominantly influenced by the reconstruction-specific shot noise term.
-In other words, selecting a finite, appropriate $R_{\rm s}$ is crucial for the analysis of the post-reconstruction power spectrum.
+The shot noise term appears alongside the Gaussian filtering function, $W_{\rm G}(pR_{\rm s}) = \exp\left( -p^2R_{\rm s}^2/2 \right)$, introduced for reconstruction.
+This suggests that when the smoothing scale $R_{\rm s}$ is small, the shape of the post-reconstruction power spectrum is significantly affected by the shot-noise term specific to the reconstruction.
+This effect is particularly pronounced when $R_{\rm s}$ is less than $5\hMpc$ (see Figures~\ref{fig:P} and \ref{fig:s2}).
+Even when $R_{\rm s}=10\hMpc$ or $15\hMpc$ is selected, Figure~\ref{fig:P1loop} indicates that there is a $2-4\%$ impact on the power spectrum at $k=0.2\hk$.
+In other words, it is crucial to properly account for the discrete effects in order to accurately model the post-reconstruction galaxy power spectrum.

 Furthermore, we have derived the solution in the IR (high-$k$) limit of the post-reconstruction 1-loop power spectrum.
 The calculations in the IR limit are used to construct the IR-resummed model, and our calculations can reproduce the result shown by~\citet{White:2010qd}, i.e., the shot noise term that appears in the smoothing parameters that characterize the exponential damping function of the BAO signal.